 - Medication abortion must be provided using the FDA protocol.

 - The parent of a minor must consent before an abortion is provided.

 - Public funding is available for abortion only in cases of life endangerment, rape or incest.

-- Most women will undergo an ultrasound before obtaining an abortion; since the provider must test for a fetal heartbeat.
-The woman will be offered the option to view the image.
+- Most patients will undergo an ultrasound before obtaining an abortion, since the provider must test for a fetal heartbeat.
+The patient will be offered the option to view the image.

 - Abortion is banned at six weeks of pregnancy, except in cases of life endangerment or severely compromised physical health.